grabear/shiny-pathfinder-loot/README.md

       * Each campaign gets a new file
           * With a master sheet.
           * Each book or module gets thier own sheet.

+* Create a form for players to fill out that helps to auto suggest loot
+    * Preferred Ability
+    * Preferred